-One of the best measures of DMV's performance is the amount of time customers wait for service in customer service centers.
-The FY 2015 target is to serve customers in an average of 20.0 minutes or less.
-DMV also measures transactions conducted through preferred services (i.e., the use of Internet and mail for specific services such as vehicle registration renewal) and monitors financial performance through activity-based costing.
+DMV strives to provide excellent customer service through all of its service channels, including its CSCs, call center, website, and mail operations.
+DMV closely monitors its customer wait times and serve times at its CSCs and call center, and processing times for service through its other outlets.
+Since the agency encourages use of its mail and internet outlets (referred to as Preferred Services) for specific services, it also tracks the proportion of transactions conducted through these channels compared to the more resource-intensive in-person channels.
+It also monitors financial performance through activity-based costing.
 The success of safety programs is measured by looking at the state's seat belt usage rate and fatalities resulting from motor vehicle crashes.
 Significant performance indicators are listed below, including those designated as key measures (designated by an asterisk).
 To meet customers' needs and achieve these objectives, DMV has rolled out an array of low cost service options to conduct business with the agency.
 These include E-ZFleet, Troops to Trucks to streamline credentialing for military and veterans, mobile apps, DMV Connect to support prisoner re-entry initiatives, and mobile customer service centers that can serve customers at any location.